xd009642/tarpaulin/README.md

         --features <FEATURES>...
 Features to be included in the target project -j, --jobs <N>                     Number of parallel jobs, defaults to # of CPUs --manifest-path <PATH>         Path to Cargo.toml
-    -o, --out <FMT>...
+        --objects <objects>...
+Other object files to load which contain information for llvm coverage - must have been compiled with llvm coverage instrumentation (ignored for ptrace) -o, --out <FMT>...
 Output format of coverage report [possible values: Json, Stdout, Xml, Html, Lcov] --output-dir <PATH>            Specify a custom directory to write report files -p, --packages <PACKAGE>...
 Package id specifications for which package should be build.
 See cargo help pkgid